AbstractMenus/Docs/general/actions.rst

 The same for other actions, like ``removeVar`` and all math actions.

-This format is still works for backward compatibility, but is not preffered.
+This format is still works for backward compatibility or in cases when you have big and complex string to save.

 .. _action-var-pers: